Inbibo/adonisfx_docs/docs/maya/tools.md

   - **Stretching and Compression Resistance**
     1. Stretching resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get stretched.
     2. Compression resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get compressed.
+  - **Global Damping**
+    1. By default, this map is set to 1.0.
+    2. This value is scaled by the *Global Damping Multiplier* during simulation to control the amount of damping the solver will apply at each vertex.
 <!-- Note for later to update this information once the Global Damping attribute is added-->
   - **Slide on Segment Constraints**
     1. Slide on Segment Constraints operate similarly to attachment constraints, as they are both multi-influence attributes.